Mission Statement

 Michael Dean Morgan

 As an actor, he was seen on Broadway in the musical Amazing Grace.
 Other credits include the first and second national tours of Mary Poppins as Mr. Banks; the comic hornbill, Zazu, in The Lion King; and originating the role of Marlin in the world premiere of Disney’s Finding Nemo – The Musical written by the Oscar winning team behind Frozen; Off-Broadway in the new musical Goldstein at the Actors Temple; as well as concerts at 54 Below and regional theaters such as the McCarter Theatre, Barrington Stage Company, Bucks County Playhouse, Cincinnati Playhouse in the Park, Repertory Theater of St. Louis, Milwaukee Repertory Theater, Skylight Music Theater, and Utah Shakespeare.
+In 2024 he received a Carbonell Award nomination for his portrayal of Callahan in Legally Blonde at Actor's Playhouse in Miami.

-Michael’s screen credits include the NBC’s Manifest, HBO drama Boardwalk Empire, Amazon’s Alpha House, as well as several incarnations of Law and Order and a guest appearance on ABC’s Dancing with the Stars (that is a fun story).
+Michael’s screen credits include the CBS's FBI, NBC’s Manifest, HBO drama Boardwalk Empire, Amazon’s Alpha House, as well as several incarnations of Law and Order and a guest appearance on ABC’s Dancing with the Stars (that is a fun story).

 My Fair Lady with Dudley Knight